How to Make A Striking Charcuterie Board – Our shortcuts for your next party platter that won’t cost a lot!

 SHORTCUT TO AN EASY PARTY PLATTER!

 The first trick is to avoid buying each ingredient individually.
 You will end up with a lot of waste while paying a lot more.
-These ready-to-go Hillshire® Snacking Social Platters, at only $10, they are real savers.
+There are ready-to-go snacking social platters, at only $10-$15, they are real savers.
 Located in the deli section, they are chef curated and made with unique flavor combinations and premium, quality ingredients.

 Did someone say chocolate?!